conan-io/docs/knowledge/guidelines.rst

 - The way to manage package quality, stage or maturity **promotions is by using different server repositories**, and the well known developer's best practices recommend to manage the pipelines by doing promotions (copying) immutable artifacts or packages between those different server repositories, for example copying packages from a ``staging`` repository to a ``production`` repository once they have passed some quality checks.
-But it is very important that this promotion do not change in any way those packages, which must be completely immutable, not even changing its ``user/channel``, this is why the above point discourages using user and channel, packages and artifacts must be immutable.
+But it is very important that this promotion does not change in any way those packages, which must be completely immutable, not even changing its ``user/channel``, this is why the above point discourages using user and channel, packages and artifacts must be immutable.